 - More advanced features

 Photoshop, however, still has some perks over Affinity.
-Color tools are more advanced, layers are more easily resized, and EXIF data can be edited, for starters.
+Layers are more easily resized, and EXIF data can be edited, for starters.
 Photoshop also has a more familiar interface for experienced editors, a plethora of tutorials, and plenty of plug-ins.
 Likely the biggest perk for Photoshop is the easy integration with the RAW editor and organizer Adobe Lightroom, which is included in the subscription price when you sign up for the Photography Plan.
 Serif, Affinity’s parent company, also offers Affinity Designer and Publisher, but doesn’t have a RAW management program to compete with Lightroom.

 - Lightweight program